-The Stroke Rehabilitation Program at The Ohio State University Medical Center provides comprehensive, rehabilitative care for people who have experienced a stroke.
+The Stroke Rehabilitation Program at The Ohio State University Wexner Medical Center provides comprehensive, rehabilitative care for people who have experienced a stroke.
 Mobility, communication, swallowing, and thinking abilities may be affected by stroke depending on where it occurs in the brain and the extent of injury.

 Just as a stroke’s effects vary, so does the recovery process.
 As part of an academic medical center, we provide personalized care programs with evidence-based therapies to help you reach your highest level of recovery and quality of life.